flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 Resulting in an object that, while of type `BaseGraph`, can access at runtime the member functions defined in `DerivedGraph`

 ### Virtual Inheritance
-Due to the complexity of the graph library, diamond-style inheritance patterns emerge.
+Due to the complexity of the graph library, diamond-style inheritance patterns emerge. (consider, for example, the `OutputLabelledOpenMultiDiGraphView` class, which inherits from both `NodeLabelledOpenMultiDiGraphView` and `OutputLabelledMultiDiGraphView`, which in turn inherit from both `NodeLabelledMultiDiGraphView`).
 In the case of a diamond inheritance pattern C++ will instantiate multiple copies of the base class whenever we instantiate a derived class.
 To address this issue, we employ [Virtual Inheritance](https://en.wikipedia.org/wiki/Virtual_inheritance), which removes the ambiguity associated with the multiple copies.
-Note that the graph library doesn't present diamond-style inheritance patterns in the traditional sense, since they are always composed of a combination of traditional inheritance and `cow_ptr` "inheritance".
-The presence of `cow_ptr`, still warrants the need for a single copy of the memory associated with the superclass, making virtual inheritance still needed.